ekernf01/ekernf01.github.io/drafts/grn inference/GRN_identifiability.md

 - circular RNAs or other RNA's that might be there in the data, but haven't yet been catalogued and "tamed" by our processing techniques.
 - different isoforms of each gene.
 (Some techniques can see this, but many widely popular or commercial single-cell RNA technologies cannot see it).
 - chromatin state.
 (Is the DNA at each locus is accessible?
 How is it packaged, marked, and folded in 3D?)
 - subcellular localization of each molecule.
 (Is it in the cytoplasm or the nucleus?
-[MERFISH](<http://zhuang.harvard.edu/merfish.html>) or similar might be able to answer this for mRNA but widespread high-throughput techniques circa April 2019 cannot.)
+[MERFISH](<http://zhuang.harvard.edu/merfish.html>) or similar might be able to answer this for mRNA, but widespread high-throughput techniques circa 2019 cannot.)

 This list is long enough that one might be inclined to just give up.
 But, certain encouraging signs suggest that regulation of cell state can be predicted from RNA alone.
 For example, the [stunning success of iPSC reprogramming](<https://en.wikipedia.org/wiki/Induced_pluripotent_stem_cell>) indicates that four easily measured factors are sufficient to radically transform the state of a cell.
-Our models may be able to predict cell state even when glossing over many important distinctions.
+Thus, our models may be able to predict cell state even when glossing over many important distinctions.

-But, the details of this glossing-over will be key to interpret our models correctly.
+But, the details of this glossing-over will be key to interpret each model correctly.
 There are some examples in the technical appendix.
 The short version is that sometimes the models will be wrong, period, until you measure more types of molecules.
-Other times, the models will capture direct influence but not direct physical interaction.
+Other times, the models will capture direct influence but not direct physical interaction, and they should be interpreted as such.
 This influence can operate in multiple ways to produce similar effects, so this is one example of an identifiability problem.

 #### Direct binding, direct influence, and indirect influence

 I want to take a brief detour to convey what exactly is the goal of these models.
 I am interested in how stem cells respond to stimuli.
 So, I want my models to capture causal influence, even if there is no direct physical contact.
 The model should still distinguish between direct and indirect influence, though: if the effect of A on C can be explained entirely by `A==>B==>C`, then I don't want `A->C` in the model.
 The diagram below explains more.

 ```
+(A) means A is not measured.
+ A  without () means A is measured
+ A ==> B means "A directly binds B, influencing its function and/or quantity."
+ A -> B means A is listed as a regulator of B in the model output.

  A  ==> (B) ==> C    # Desired inference: A -> C (best option since B is unseen)
  A  ==>  B  ==> C    # Desired inference: A -> B and B -> C but not A->C
- A  without () means A is measured
-(A) means A is not measured.
- A ==> B means "A directly binds B, influencing its function and/or quantity."
- A -> B means A is listed as a regulator of B in the model.
 ```

 #### Cell-state diversity